 However, I didn’t see the film when it was briefly screened and I didn't get a copy of its rare home video release.
 What I did see was a grainy second-generation copy of the video, on my parents small TV.
 But that was a woefully inadequate experience, and I’ve wanted to see a high-quality copy ever since.

 Ask and thou shall receive – I had recently posted a video I made for “Zimbo”, from poor quality “Shine So Hard” sources, and in the accompanying notes, I asked the Bunnyverse for a good-quality copy of the film.
 Shortly thereafter, an HD digital transfer of “Shine So Hard” came my way.
 The video arrived while I was visiting my Mum.
-And so it was a beautiful irony - having waited 35+ years to have the definitive “Shine So Hard” experience, it was to happen where I had first viewed it as a teenage Bunnymen fan.
+I wasted no time, and watched it immediately on her TV.
+And so it was a beautiful irony - having waited 35+ years to have the definitive “Shine So Hard” experience, it was to happen at my Mum's house, where I had first viewed it as a teenage Bunnymen fan.

 “Shine So Hard” did not disappoint.
 The music and performances are of course brilliant.
 The film is also a very well shot, paced and edited, and the sound design is fantastic.
 In the poor home video transfers, I hadn't noticed the many small and enjoyable details.
 For instance, with this new digital version I realised for the first time that the book Pete de Freitas reads during the filming is Salinger’s “Catcher in the Rye”.
 In Ian Pye’s Melody Maker feature of January ’81, Bill Butt says, ‘This is the sort of film that maybe Bowie would make’.
 David Bowie had indeed attempted something similar in ‘78 with his abandoned “Stage” movie.
 “Stage” was to be concert footage, cut with abstract secondary narratives. ‘...we had some great ambitions in the beginning to do some kind of surreal thing.’
 Bowie said in 1979.
 But he had entrusted “Stage” to David Hemmings, who made a mess of the project, spent in excess of a rumored £100,000 of Bowie’s money in the process, and to date the film has never been seen.
 Two years after “Shine So Hard”, Bowie had the “Ricochet” film made, which again is quite similar in concept.
 Ricochet mixed concert footage, with staged scenes of Bowie exploring Asian cities.
 But by that point, Bowie’s music was no longer the avant-garde art-rock of yore.
 Whereas, the Bunnymen live performances in “Shine So Hard” still seem right at the cutting edge of rock.